 The Crown Bridges Light Rail will be implemented by combining two types of contracts: The two bridges between Kalasatama and Kruunuvuorenranta, i.e. the Finkensilta and Kruunuvuorensilta bridges, as well as the earthworks in Korkeasaari, will be implemented under a single contract.
 The rest of the construction will be implemented through the alliance model.

-Other earth construction, street construction and municipal engineering works along the connection will also be included in the alliance.
-One such work is the construction of the new Hakaniemensilta (bridge in Hakaniemi) and the demolition of the old bridge.
+The alliance will also include other earthworks, street construction and municipal engineering works.
+One of these is the construction of the new Hakaniemensilta Bridge and the demolition of the old bridge.

 The primary objective of the Crown Bridges project is to provide a quick and reliable transport connection from the growing Laajasalo area to the centre of the city.

 The Crown Bridges light rail connection will ensure smooth traffic both inside and in and out of Laajasalo during a period which will see the area’s population more than double thanks to the completion of a wholly new residential district, Kruunuvuorenranta, and considerable infill development.
 The project will also enable significantly improved transport connections to and from Korkeasaari.

 A direct light rail connection between the city centre and Laajasalo will also decrease the congestion projected for the eastern branches of the metro system.

 In addition to the light rail connection, the Crown Bridges project will also make the Kalasatama, Korkeasaari, Mustikkamaa and Laajasalo areas accessible by bicycle or on foot, as the light rail line will be bordered by a high-quality bicycle route/walkway.

 Thanks to the project, the shortest way from Kruunuvuorenranta to the Central Railway Station, which is currently 11 km and runs via Itäväylä, will decrease to just 5.5 km.